Loures: History

+This project will build 793 new social housing units and rehabilitate 1 171 existing apartments.
+The goal is to enhance the living circumstances of the city's most disadvantaged residents while also creating a more inclusive atmosphere for all residents.
+Approximately 850 families are living in extremely difficult circumstances.
+The city intends to address these issues while also making the city more appealing to newcomers from Lisbon.

+Loures council established a Municipal Action Plan for Climate Change Adaptation in 2021.

 Geography

 Loures borders the municipalities of Odivelas, Sintra, Mafra, Arruda dos Vinhos, Vila Franca de Xira and Lisbon.
 The municipality is traditionally divided in three areas: the rustic one, to the north (the parishes of Lousa, Fanhões, Bucelas, Santo Antão do Tojal and São Julião do Tojal), the urban one, to the south (Frielas, Loures and Santo António dos Cavaleiros) and the urban-industrial, to the east (Apelação, Bobadela, Camarate, Moscavide, Portela de Sacavém, Prior Velho, Sacavém, Santa Iria de Azóia, São João da Talha and Unhos).
 Portela de Sacavém is the site of Portugal's largest airport.

 In this eastern area, the ten local parishes claim to be independent from Loures, and form its own municipality set in the town of Sacavém.
 This struggle dates from the beginnings of the Portuguese Republic, and has a very strong support among the local population.